neftjs/neft/types/basics/item.coffee.md

 				return
 			{index} = @
 			children = parent._children
-			if children.length <= val
+			if val > children.length
-				val = children.length - 1
+				val = children.length
-			if index is val
+			if index is val or index is val-1 return
-				return

 			oldPreviousSibling = @_previousSibling